AbdellahBellakrim/csharp/GameStore.Api/readme.md

 ### **3. Use Extension Methods for Better Code Organization**

 Leverage extension methods to organize and extend the functionality of your code.
 This promotes cleaner code structure and reusability.

+## **Module 3: Using Design Patterns and Best Practices**

+### **1. Use Repository Pattern for Better Data Manipulation**

+Implement the repository pattern to separate data access logic from business logic.
+This enhances data manipulation, promotes code maintainability, and allows for easier testing.

+### **2. Use Dependency Injection to Write Maintainable Code**

+Leverage dependency injection to manage object dependencies and write maintainable and testable code.
+ASP.NET Core's built-in dependency injection system helps organize and simplify code.

+### **3. Understand Service Lifetimes**

+Explore different service lifetimes available in ASP.NET Core, including Singleton, Scoped, and Transient.
+Choose the appropriate lifetime for your services based on the desired behavior and performance characteristics.

+### **4. Use Data Transfer Objects (DTOs) to Define Clear Contract Between Client and Server**

+Implement Data Transfer Objects (DTOs) to define a clear contract between the client and server.
+This helps in shaping the data exchanged between different parts of the application and improves communication between layers.